 - Based on core mission function: Certain FBI divisions support one mission area exclusively, and thus are allocated entirely to the corresponding DU.
-For example, all the resources of the Directorate of Intelligence (DI) are allocated to the Intelligence DU (IDU), while all the resources of the CJIS Division are allocated to the CJS DU. - Based on workload: Critical investigative enablers, such as the LD, IOD, and OTD, are allocated to the DUs based on workload.
-For example, 21 percent of the LD's workload is in support of CT/CI investigations, and accordingly, 21 percent of LD's resources are allocated to the CT/CI DU.
-These percentage assignments may be revised upon review of workload. - Pro-rated across all decision units: Administrative enablers, such as ITB, FFD, and HRD, are prorated across all four DUs since these divisions support the entire organization.
+For example, all the resources of the DI are allocated to the Intelligence DU, while all the resources of the CJIS Division are allocated to the CJS DU. - Based on workload: Critical investigative enablers, such as the LD, the IOD, and the OTD, are allocated to the DUs based on workload.
+For example, if 21 percent of the LD's workload is in support of CT/CI investigations, then, accordingly, 21 percent of LD's resources are allocated to the CT/CI DU.
+These percentage assignments may be revised upon review of workload. - Pro-rated across all DUs: Administrative enablers, such as the ITB, the FFD, and the HRD, are prorated across all four DUs since these divisions support the entire organization.
 This pro-rata spread is based on the allocation of operational divisions and critical investigative enablers.